sittasarapetch66/cs261--group3-100001/README.md

 1. Please set Contype-Type in the http header as application/json
 2. There are 2 main methods GET and POST method which is used depending on the type of the sender
 3. Every Http Request, there will be every JSON return coressponding to the data that we sending, if the request failed to send, the status return will be 4XX - 5XX
-4. If JSON file is returned, storefile1-4 will not have the data in column, only String say that it has data "TRUE" and otherwise "FALSE" because to reduce memory problem and unnessary data
+4. If JSON file is returned, username and password will be "HIDDEN"

 1. Store Value to Database